hhhhhhhhhn/HookeJs/README.md

 Returns the given text with citations (using the `match` function) or the replacements needed to make the citation and the bibliography (controlled by the `replace` parameter)

 ## Note
-This package (for now) requires a google custom search api key and engine id, which can be accesed through function parameters or the G_API_KEY and G_ENGINE_ID enviroment variables.
+This package can a google custom search api key and engine id, which can be accesed through function parameters or the G_API_KEY and G_ENGINE_ID enviroment variables.
+If not provided, it will scrape the results (use at your own risk)